ghc/ghc/docs/users_guide/bugs.rst

     f []     v = error "urk"
     f (x:xs) v = v

-This improves efficiency slightly but significantly for most programs, and is bad for only a few.
-To suppress this bogus "optimisation" use ``-fpedantic-bottoms``.
+For most programs this improves efficiency enough to be enabled & bad only in few rare cases.
+To suppress this optimisation use :ghc-flag:`-fpedantic-bottoms`.

 .. _infelicities-failable-pats: